 Clinical Warning Appeals

 Students have the right to due process.
 The student should send a written appeal to the Associate Dean of Nursing within 48 hours of receiving a clinical warning that leads to dismissal.
 While the student is in the appeals process, he/she may remain in the program and participate fully in all course work until a determination on the appeal is made.
 The only exception is the appeal of a clinical dismissal for patient safety violations.
 In this case, the student will be suspended from the clinical environment, until a decision regarding the appeal is final.
 Appeals of clinical warnings will be reviewed by the Associate Dean of Nursing and the Dean of Academic Affairs.
 A final decision will be a made by the Associate Dean of Nursing in conjunction with the Dean of Academic Affairs.
+Appeals of clinical warnings will be reviewed by the Associate Dean of Nursing.
+A final decision will be a made by the Associate Dean of Nursing in consultation with the Dean of Academic Affairs and Nursing Site Director.
 The student will be notified of a final decision within 5 business days of receipt of the written student appeal.

 Re-Admission After Clinical Dismissal/Preceptorship Failure